MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

  **Q: Can I have a group with dynamic membership in Yammer**

 A: Yes.
 Any Office 365 connected Yammer group can be converted to dynamic membership.
-See [this article](create-a-dynamic-group.md)for requirements and limitations.
+See [this article](create-a-dynamic-group.md) for requirements and limitations.

  **Q:** **In a new group, I see there are Yammer Files and a SharePoint Online Doc Library, are these the same thing?**